mfornos/awesome-microservices/README.md

 - [Developing a RESTful Microservice in Python](http://www.skybert.net/python/developing-a-restful-micro-service-in-python/) - A story of how an aging Java project was replaced with a microservice built with Python and Flask.
 - [Developing and Testing Microservices With Docker](http://mherman.org/blog/2017/04/18/developing-and-testing-microservices-with-docker) - An example of the processes involved in creating a simple Docker-packaged Node microservice.
-- [Developing Microservices in Light Java](https://networknt.github.io/light-java/tutorials/microservices/) - A step by step guide to build microservices with security, logging, metrics etc. and deployed with docker.
 - [Game On!](https://game-on.org/) - Microservices architecture explained in the context of an old-school text-based adventure game.
 - [Microservices without the Servers](https://aws.amazon.com/blogs/compute/microservices-without-the-servers/) - Step by step demo-driven talk about serverless architecture.
 - Microservices in C#: [Part 1](http://insidethecpu.com/2015/07/17/microservices-in-c-part-1-building-and-testing/), [Part 2](http://insidethecpu.com/2015/07/31/microservices-in-c-part-2-consistent-message-delivery/), [Part 3](http://insidethecpu.com/2015/08/14/microservices-in-c-part-3-queue-pool-sizing/), [Part 4](http://insidethecpu.com/2015/08/28/microservices-in-c-part-4-scaling-out/), [Part 5](http://insidethecpu.com/2015/09/11/microservices-in-c-part-5-autoscaling/).
 - [Microservices with Python, RabbitMQ and Nameko](http://brunorocha.org/python/microservices-with-python-rabbitmq-and-nameko.html)
-- [Petstore Example in Light Java](https://networknt.github.io/light-java/example/petstore/) - Petstore API from OpenAPI specification to production.
 - [Reactive Microservices](https://github.com/theiterators/reactive-microservices) - Project showcasing different microservice communication styles using Scala, Akka, Play and other tools from Scala ecosystem.
 - [Using Packer and Ansible to build immutable infrastructure](https://blog.codeship.com/packer-ansible/)